govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 ```

 > ###### Partition Key and Sort Key
-> The Partition Key (PK) and Sort Key (SK) make up the composite key use to
+> The Partition Key (PK) and Sort Key (SK) make up the composite key used to
 > query the Events table.
+The structure of the keys allows for multiple types of
+> event and event identifier, keeping the schema flexible for future use cases.

 If a `session_id` is not present in the SQS message, it is saved to Dynamo with
 a value of `UNKNOWN`.
 This is to allow for events that do not contain a